 - Cassia cinnamon – Higher in coumarin; safe in very small amounts but not in excess

 Both are non-toxic in small quantities.
 Excessive intake of cassia cinnamon may stress the liver due to higher coumarin levels.
+As PetMD notes, more than a teaspoon of cinnamon powder can begin to pose risks for dogs.

 Potential benefits of cinnamon for dogs